programminghistorian/jekyll/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown.md

 "installing Pandoc" on Google, with the likely first result being Pandoc's homepage.

 -   **Plain text editor**.
 Entering the world of plain-text editing expands your choice of innovative authoring tools dramatically.
 Search online for "markdown text editor" and experiment with your options.
-It does not matter what you use as long as it is explicitly a plain text editor.
-Notepad++ on Windows or TextWrangler on Macs are easy, free choices.
+It does not matter what you use as long as it is explicitly a plain text editor, such as Atom or Notepad++.
 Remember, since we are not tied to the tool, you can change editors at any time.

 -   **Command line terminal**.
 Working "in the command line" is equivalent to typing commands into the terminal.
 On a Mac you simply